nickcrisci/ProxioSense/README.md

 This project contains the source code for an arduino based prototype.

 This project uses the Arduino IDE to build and upload the sources to an Arduino Nano 33 BLE Sense.
+We use an RPLidar A1 with 8 Grove Vibration Motors.

 ## Setup
 1. Install AruinoIDE